hanimao/jenkins-project/README.md

 - SSH into the EC2 instance and enter the password found in **/var/lib/jenkins/secrets/initialAdminPassword**.
 - Create First Admin User
-- Select Manage Jenkins, and then select Manage Plugins.
-- Select the Available tab,then enter Amazon EC2 plugin at the top right.
-- Select the checkbox next to Amazon EC2 plugin, and then select install without restart.
-- Once the installation is done, select Back to Dashboard.
+- Once the set up is done, the jenkins Dashboard will appear.

 ![jenkins-server](images/dashboard.png)